Women Leadership in Law

 Managing Partner, Rosen Bien Galvan & Grunfeld LLP

 Gay Grunfeld is the managing partner of Rosen Bien Galvan & Grunfeld LLP in San Francisco, where she practices complex civil litigation, with an emphasis on business, civil rights, and employment litigation.
 She has over 25 years of experience practicing before trial and appellate courts at both the state and federal levels, including serving as lead counsel in a number of class actions.
-Ms. Grunfeld was named one of the Top 100 Lawyers in California for 2014-16 and one of the Top Women Lawyers in California for 2011 and 2013-2018 by the Daily Journal.
+Gay was named one of the Top 100 Lawyers in California for 2014-16 and one of the Top Women Lawyers in California for 2011 and 2013-2018 by the Daily Journal.

 Partner, Fenwick & West LLP